mandaltu123/graph-scholar/README_LANGGRAPH.md

 ## Interview Questions

 ### Conceptual
 1) Why is a state machine useful for RAG workflows?
+**Answer:** It makes control flow explicit and testable (retrieve → generate → verify → retry).
+You can branch on verification outcomes and keep state across steps, which is harder to express in a linear chain.

 2) What are the trade-offs of LLM-based verification vs. heuristic verification?
+**Answer:** LLM verification is flexible and can reason about nuanced grounding, but it adds latency/cost and can be inconsistent.
+Heuristics are fast and deterministic but can be overly strict or miss subtle unsupported claims.
+Combining both gives balance.

 3) How does chunk size affect retrieval quality and latency?
+**Answer:** Larger chunks improve context continuity but reduce retrieval precision and increase prompt size/latency.
+Smaller chunks improve recall/precision but can lose context, requiring more chunks and potentially more tokens.

 ### System Design
 1) How would you handle long documents without exceeding context limits?
+**Answer:** Use smaller chunks with overlap, retrieve top‑k, and add a re-ranking stage.
+Summarize sections or use hierarchical retrieval (section → chunk).
+Apply context window truncation and prioritize by relevance score.

 2) How would you add async ingestion and progress updates?
+**Answer:** Move OCR + embedding to a background task queue (Celery, RQ, or FastAPI background worker).
+Store ingestion status in a DB and expose polling or WebSocket/SSE progress updates to the UI.

 3) How would you support multi-document retrieval?
+**Answer:** Store all chunks in a single collection with `doc_id` metadata and query with filters or re-rank across documents.
+Update prompts to list sources with doc IDs and return grouped citations.

 ### Debugging
 1) What steps would you take if retrieval returns no chunks?
+**Answer:** Verify doc_id matches indexed data, confirm OCR output exists, check embedding model load, and ensure Chroma persisted data.
+Query the vector store directly to inspect documents.

 2) How would you validate that OCR output is correct?
+**Answer:** Persist raw OCR responses, inspect extracted text files, and validate page counts/sections.
+Compare sampled OCR text with the original PDF.

 3) How would you detect and prevent hallucinations?
+**Answer:** Enforce citations per sentence, run a verifier step, and fall back to “not in context” when grounding fails.
+Add heuristic checks for citation IDs.

 ### Practical Coding
 1) How would you implement a more robust citation validator?
+**Answer:** Parse citations with regex, verify each cited ID exists in retrieved chunks, and ensure every sentence includes at least one citation.
+Reject or rewrite answers that fail.

 2) How would you extend the graph with a summarization node?
+**Answer:** Add a `summarize` node after retrieval that compresses top‑k chunks, then feed the summary into `generate`.
+Keep the original chunks for citations.

 3) How would you cache embeddings to speed ingestion?
+**Answer:** Hash chunk text and store embeddings in a cache (disk or DB).
+On re‑ingestion, reuse cached vectors if the hash matches to avoid recomputation.

 ## Quick Diagram of Data Flow